 Where the tougher materials are to be rotted down without the use of a proprietary compost maker, it is a good idea to bruise or chop the stems to aid rotting.
 Plenty of water must be provided also as this type of harder waste is built into a heap.
 Some gardeners can obtain quantities of straw and this is very useful as an addition to the compost heap.
 As a successful heap requires plenty of aeration and drainage, it is wise to start a heap with some of this coarser material at the bottom.
 Some gardeners like to drive in one or two stakes into a heap so that, when they are withdrawn, air holes or passages are provided which pass right into the material.

 Although a well-made compost heap should rot down satisfactory by itself, the contents can be turned after a period of three to four weeks.
 This is done by transferring the heap to a position close by its original one.
 Forkfuls of rotting waste placed in the same area, but as the work is carried out, the outer portions of the heap are placed towards the center of the new one.
-It may be necessary to add a little water to areas which may be a little dry.
+It may be necessary to add a little water to areas that may be a little dry.

 It is necessary to appreciate the fact that acids are produced as byproducts of even the most favorable decay and that too much acid will spoil compost.
 This problem can be overcome if some lime is included in the heap.
 This can be done if some powdered chalk or limestone is sprinkled on alternate layers of waste vegetation.
 A fertilizer or a dressing containing lime such as Nitrochalk can be used instead.
-It is important to note that lime and chalk must not be allowed to come into contact with sulphate of ammonia which might be used as an accelerator.
+It is important to note that lime and chalk must not be allowed to come into contact with sulfate of ammonia which might be used as an accelerator.
 If this is done, ammonia will be liberated and nitrogen lost as ammonia gas.

 Decay is also hastened in a fairly warm temperature and in a damp atmosphere.
 The spring and autumn periods, therefore, will be times when rotting down will be at its peak.
 One would assume that the summer months would be ideal also.
 This is true to a certain extent, but if a heap is situated where it receives the direct rays of the sun, considerable drying out of the material will result and decay will not be as rapid.